x-FBi/openvpn-sqlite-auth/README.md

         - sha384
         - sha512
         - or any other algorithm supported by the OpenSSL library used by your Python installation.
-    - `HASH_SALTY`: This input will be HASHED then added to your password, then HASHED again with you selected algorithm
+    - `HASH_SALTY`: This input will be HASHED then added to your password, then HASHED again with your selected algorithm

 - Edit your OpenVPN server configuration file and add this line: